Kurian Joseph

 Kurian Joseph (born 30 November 1953) is a former judge of the Supreme Court of India.
 Previously, he has served as chief justice of the Himachal Pradesh High Court and judge of the Kerala High Court.

 Early life

-Kurian Joseph was born on 30 November 1953 in Manjapra a village near Angamaly.
+Kurian Joseph was born on 30 November 1953 in Thannipuzha a village near Angamaly.
 He was educated at St. Joseph's U.P.
 School, Chengal, Kalady, St. Sebastian's High School, Kanjoor.
 For higher education, he attended Bharata Mata College, Thrikkakara and Sree Sankara College, both affiliated colleges of Mahatma Gandhi University, and Kerala Law Academy, University of Kerala in Trivandrum.

 Career

 Joseph began his legal career in 1979.
 He was a member of the Academic Council, Kerala University from 1977 to 1978, General Secretary of Kerala University Union in 1978, Senate member of Cochin University from 1983 to 1985, member of the Board of Studies, Indian Legal Thought of Mahatma Gandhi University in 1996, president of Kerala Judicial Academy from 2006 to 2008, chairman of Kerala High Court Legal Services committee from 2006 to 2009 and chairman of Lakshadweep Legal Services Authority in 2008.
 He served as government pleader in 1987 and as additional advocate general from 1994 to 1996.
 He was designated as senior advocate in 1996.
 Joseph has also been chairman of the Indian Law Institute Kerala Branch, Chairman of Indian Law Reports (Kerala Series) and executive member of the National University of Advanced Legal Studies.

 In 2000, Kurian Joseph was appointed a judge of the Kerala High Court.
 In February 2010, he was elevated as Chief Justice of the Himachal Pradesh High Court.
 On 8 March 2013, he became a judge of the Supreme Court of India.

 Joseph believes the judiciary should play a proactive role to meet people's high expectations of the judiciary.